-Camelus' Corporate responsibility
+Camelus' Corporate Responsibility

 Camelus is striving to use natural content and harmless technologies application in everything they do.
-They carefully select their vendors, materials and other resources.
+They carefully select their vendors, materials, and other resources.
 Ethics, quality, equality, and sustainability are the main factors for their operations and overall management of the company.

 All of their camel wool duvet products are packaged in an easy-to-carry reusable bag, which can double as gift packaging.

 Based in the US, you may already know Pact for its selection of certified organic and fair trade basics, like socks and eco-friendly t-shirts.
 However, they also offer a line of sustainable bedding products that, just like everything offered at Pact, is made of certified organic cotton in Fairtrade facilities.
-Their bedding options include comforters, duvet covers, and sheet sets, available in up to 7 colours.
+Their bedding options include comforters, duvet covers, and sheet sets, available in up to 7 colors.

-They are by far one of my top picks for sustainable clothing brands and not only will you find affordable ethical bedding, but you can also shop for ethical activewear, baby clothes, undies, eco-friendly towels and much more.
+They are by far one of my top picks for sustainable clothing brands and not only will you find affordable ethical bedding, but you can also shop for ethical activewear, baby clothes, undies, eco-friendly towels, and much more.
 It's not a surprise that they are at the top of the list.

 Pact’s fabrics & materials

-Pact only offers GOTS certified organic cotton bedding.
-Not only that, but they also save about 400 gallons of water during the manufacturing—dreamy right?!
+Pact only offers GOTS-certified organic cotton bedding.
+Not only that, but they also save about 400 gallons of water during the manufacturing — dreamy right?!
 And like Last Light, the sheets come in a reusable bag, so it's easy to organize and keep sets in the same place.